Saturday, July 30, 2016

 After blazing through 17 songs (counting the three improvised bits), the house lights came up.
 It was barely 10pm when the band left the stage for an obligatory encore break before running back to knock out three final songs.
 There was a song about purple houses and purple trousers, but my personal favorite oddball song lasting less than two minutes didn't make the final cut.
 It was a significantly shorter show than the one he played there last year, and this year's selections were mainly repeats from last year's show.
 I don't really mind the repetition because I like reliving the past, but I do feel somewhat cheated out of five songs... and most of the ones we were told to expect on Twitter.
 I never thought a scenario would emerge where this would be an appropriate statement, but I am kind of bummed that there were no Taylor Swift covers.

 Once the band launched into the closing number, we slowly made our way to the gate to beat the crowd to the dinner hot spots.
-After standing in the summer heat for several hours, Megan was weak enough that I was able to strong-arm her into a late-night visit to that one place we always go when in Charlottesville: Miller's Downtown.
+After standing in the summer heat for several hours, my partner in crime was weak enough that I was able to strong-arm her into a late-night visit to that one place we always go when in Charlottesville: Miller's Downtown.
 I first dragged her here years ago because this is in some sense the birthplace of the Dave Matthews Band.
 A young Dave Matthews was once a bartender here and according to legend stalked the local musicians, cherry picking his favorite musicians to form everyone's favorite band to hate.
 Probably the most spectacular aspect about the place is the complete lack of reference to anything about Dave Matthews.
 Miller's was doing just fine before DMB, and they're continuing to stand on their own as just a really well-put-together tavern with phenomenal local musicians.
 John D'Earth (frequent DMB contributing musician/guest) still plays a weekly show there with his five-piece band.
 It's real, and it's awesome.

 Miller's has a late-night kitchen which was quite appreciated after our concert.
-My usual bar order of a burger did not disappoint, and Megan was able to grab two corn dogs.
+My usual bar order of a burger did not disappoint, and my wife was able to grab two corn dogs.
 Their beer selection rotates frequently, and I was pleasantly surprised to see my all-time favorite coffee ale featured.
 Brewed just down the road in San Diego, Ballast Point's Calm Before the Storm first caught my attention in the store because I generally like buying beer that features skeletons on the packaging.
 Ballast Point is notably expensive, and this pint set me back a cool $8.
 For those looking to pinch pennies, Miller's also serves the fairly appropriate Miller Light.
 I couldn't help but try to imagine David J. Matthews explaining to a customer that $8 is a reasonable price for the beer given the exquisite varieties of hops used to brew it.
 Well, I suppose Dave probably did not have to fill out this extensive application back in 1990.

 Getting our orders in before the rest of the rabble stumbled in from the show, we capped off a perfect evening well before midnight.
 The one nagging issue was the disappointment from not finding the beer I originally sought at Champion Brewing.
 Figuring some run-down bottle shop might still have a few cases lying around from the distant spring, I turned to my dear friend, Beer Menus.
 Then I came to the alarming discovery that of the four places carrying this in late July, two of them were in Greensboro.
 So taking a quick trip after the trip, I was able to snag a can to enjoy with my collection of books from Gate City Growlers, a mere mile from my home.
 In the end, our ears stopped ringing and our food was digested, but I still have a beer based on The Hold Steady sitting in the refrigerator.
 Rock on Ryan Adams and all the best to the Goo Goo Dolls (circa 1994).